Expensify/Style-Guides/react.md

 same state.
 You can pass a `render` property to a component to accomplish this.
 You can read more about how this works and when to use it in the [React Docs](https://reactjs.org/docs/render-props.html).

+## Do not use hooks in React components

+*Exception: If a third party library is being implemented and the only interfact they provide is via hooks, then it's OK to use hooks.*

+Hooks have been avoided because we don't want to adopt new React features until they are well established and have clear best practices.
+We were bitten by this previously when we were an early adopter of React mixins.
+After a couple of years, React decided that mixins had many downfalls and they moved away from using them which left us with a lot of technical debt.

+The conversation about using hooks is not final, but as for now, we choose not to have them in our code.

 ## Do not use inheritance for other React components
 ```
 // Bad